8wgf3b/rpi_server/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)
 # rpi_server
-Its a discord bot that uses cron expressions to schedule things and provide server analytics.
-This repo handles the communication between kdb and the bot and is part of the 3 repos that are used to run the bot.
+Formerly, I was using this branch to experiment with new features.
+Later I realized that not all features run on the cloud.
+Since then, I've been using this branch to write non-essential innovative features that operate on raspberry pi 4.
+This repo handles the communication between kdb and python and is a part of the three repos that the bot uses.
 Checkout the other two:

 * [Scheduler](https://github.com/8wgf3b/rpi_server)
 * [kdb side](https://github.com/8wgf3b/time-and-time-again)